up

 Housing Initiative Program

-The Housing Initiative Program is a Housing First permanent supportive housing program serving individuals and families with disabilities.
-Program participants are quickly connected to permanent scattered site units without any preconditions and offered intensive wraparound support services.
+- The Housing Initiative Program is a Housing First permanent supportive housing program serving individuals and families with disabilities.
+Program participants are quickly connected to permanent scattered site units without any preconditions and offered housing location services and intensive wraparound support services.
 The rental assistance is provided by HHS staff and services are offered via contracts with non-profit partners.
 This program also acts as the lead entity for the 1115 Medicaid Waiver Assistance in Community Integration Services through the state Department of Health.

 Permanent Supportive Housing

-Permanent Supportive Housing is an evidence-based practice that provides immediate access to a permanent housing subsidy and long-term, wraparound support services to households with disabilities.
-All programs use a Housing First approach that offers housing without preconditions such as sobriety, treatment compliance, or participation in services.
+- Permanent Supportive Housing is an evidence-based practice that provides immediate access to a permanent housing subsidy and long-term, wraparound support services to more vulnerable households with disabilities.
+All programs use a Housing First approach that offers housing without preconditions such as sobriety, absence of criminal record, treatment compliance, or participation in services.

-Prevention provides conflict resolution, mediation, financial assistance, housing location, and case management to County residents at risk of or experiencing homelessness.
+- Prevention/Housing Stabilization Services provides conflict resolution, mediation, financial assistance, housing location, and case management to County residents at risk of homelessness.
 The program's focus is to partner with families and individuals to resolve their housing emergency through creative problem-solving.
 State and County grants are provided to prevent evictions and utility cut offs or to secure new housing.
 Short-term case management services are provided to help at-risk households develop and implement plans to prevent a future housing crisis.

 Rapid Rehousing (RRH)

-Rapid Rehousing (RRH) is an intervention designed to help individuals and families to quickly exit homelessness, return to housing in the community, and not become homeless again in the near term.
-The core components of a rapid rehousing program are housing identification, move-in and rent assistance, and rapid rehousing case management and services.
-The goal of the program is to help people quickly obtain housing, increase income, and support self-sufficiency to stay housed.
-Rapid re-housing is offered without any preconditions, such as employment, income, absence of criminal record, or sobriety.
+- Rapid Rehousing (RRH) is an intervention designed to help individuals and families to quickly exit homelessness, return to housing in the community, and avoid a return to homelessness.
+The core components of the rapid rehousing program are housing location, move-in and rent assistance, case management, and employment services.
+The goal of the program is to help people overcome any barriers to obtaining housing quickly, increase income, and support self-sufficiency to stay housed.
+Rapid rehousing is offered without any preconditions, such as employment, income, absence of criminal record, or sobriety.

 Rental Assistance Program (RAP)